 - BEST FOR ADULTS: Yukon Hammerhead Pro HD Steerable Snow Sled

-- BEST SNOW TUBE: A-DUDU Snow Tube
+- BEST INFLATABLE: GoFloats Winter Flamingo Snow Tube

 Popular Types of Snow Sleds

+After a good look at this recommended winter preparation list, it’s time for a breakdown of the most popular types of snow sleds.
 Snow sleds come in all different shapes and styles and are available in a variety of materials, including plastic, wood, and metal.

 Toboggans are classic sleds that are traditionally made of wood and feature a flat piece of wood that curls at the front.
 Today, toboggans have been modernized to be sleeker and are often made of plastic.
 They are still rectangular in shape and can seat one to two people.
 They usually have a rope to hang on to at the front and can be controlled by shifting your weight from side to side while going downhill.